Warning Signs of Financial Elder Abuse

-June 15th is World Elder Abuse Awareness Day (WEAAD).
-In the United States alone, there are approximately 5 million cases of elder abuse, neglect, or exploitation reported each year.
-Unfortunately, according to the National Center on Elder Abuse, experts estimate that there may be over 20 times as many cases that go unreported.
+Every year in the United States, there are millions of cases of elder abuse, neglect, or exploitation reported each year.
+Unfortunately, according to the National Center on Elder Abuse, there may be over 20 times as many cases that go unreported.

-Among the many forms of elder abuse, the most prevalent by far is financial elder abuse.
+Among the many forms of elder abuse, one of the most prevalent by far is financial elder abuse.

 Who is at risk?